braidn/Knowledge-Repo/TypeScript.md

   * but can be `typeof` or `instanceof` but can be of type `null` or `undefined`
 * Null and undefined checks need to be setup through the `--strictNullChecks` flag
   * otherwise they are considered valid values for __all__ types.

+## Async/Await

+* This has been available for es6 targets since 1.7
+  * es5/es3 was added in TS 2.1

 ## Third Party Interops